thomasyang183/jeopardyOne/README.md

 # Jeopardy

-> A jeopardy game written in React
+> Fored and cloned this jeopardy game from gglnx/jeopardy

 ## Install